 Mariana shares her experience of her semester abroad in Shanghai, China

-Mariana from Mexico studied at Anahuac University Mexico and spent a semester abroad in Shanghai, China, in autumn 2019.
+Mariana, from Mexico, studied at Anahuac University Mexico and spent a semester abroad in Shanghai, China, in the autumn of 2019.
 Luckily, her exchange semester took place just before the pandemic hit the world.
-Consequently, Mariana had the best study abroad experience possible.
-She fell in love with Shanghai immediately, gained lifelong friends along the journey, enhanced her language skills and opened doors for future career opportunities.
+Consequently, Mariana had the best study-abroad experience possible.
+She immediately fell in love with Shanghai.
+Along the way, she made friends she will keep for life, improved her language skills, and opened doors for future job opportunities.

 Why did you decide to study abroad in the first place?
 And why in Asia?

 Studying abroad was something I have always dreamed of.
 After my older brother studied abroad in Europe, I knew that I had to do it.
 Initially, I was thinking about applying to study in Europe, just like my brother did.
 But after travelling to Asia, I became more attracted to study abroad there.
 It fascinated me!
 The cultural difference between Asia and Mexico first drew me in.
 The variety of cultures and countries in Asia was highly intriguing.
 I wanted to experience this cultural shock!
 And I wouldn’t have been able to have that in Europe.

 By the time I finally started planning my semester abroad, my decision fell on China as it caught my interest the most.
 My home university had a few partner universities in China.
 However, I wasn’t satisfied with the cities they had to offer.
 Then, our student advisor suggested an organization with which I could study in Shanghai: Asia Exchange!
 After a couple of chats with Asia Exchange, I knew I had found the best study abroad solution for me.